haberdashPI/Weber.jl/docs/src/trial_guide.md

 # Defining Moments

-To add a trial to an experiment you create a series of moments and pass them as arguments to the [`addtrial`](@ref) function.
 There are several types of moments: timed moments, compound moments, watcher moments, and conditional moments.

 ## Timed Moments